 - Smithsonian Institute

 - Smithsonian Tropical Research Institute

 Fastweb is a search engine that crawls through a database of financial awards totaling more than $3 billion.
 The web site requires you to register but the service is free of charge.
 It's not a complete database, but it's a good start in your quest to discover graduate fellowships and scholarships.

 Grants.gov is a central repository of data on over 1,000 grant programs from federal agencies totaling approximately $500 billion in annual awards.
-The web site contains information on grants available to both individuals and organizations.
+The web site contains information on grants available to both individuals and organizations, generally to carry out research or other projects.
 Remember to narrow your search to grants available to "individuals" in the advanced search tab.